MicrosoftDocs/azure-dev-docs/articles/java/identity-new/enable-spring-boot-webapp-authz-entra-id.md

 or download and extract the repository .zip file.

+> [!IMPORTANT]
-> :warning: To avoid path length limitations on Windows, we recommend cloning into a directory near the root of your drive.
+> To avoid file path length limitations on Windows, clone the repository into a directory near the root of your hard drive.

 ### Register the sample application(s) with your Azure Active Directory tenant